-- In the bowl of a stand mixer, pour in warm water (105-110°F).
+- In the bowl of a stand mixer fitted with a paddle attachment, pour in warm water (105-110°F).
 Add sugar and stir until dissolved.
 Sprinkle yeast over the top and let sit for 10 minutes, until foamy.

-- Attach paddle hook and turn mixer on low.
-Add bread flour, butter, egg, egg yolk, milk, honey, and salt, one at a time until incorpoated.
-Slowly mix in all-purpose flour (1 cup at a time) until dough pulls away from the sides of the mixing bowl.
-Switch to a dough hook attachment and set mixer to “Stir” speed setting.
-Mix for 5 minutes or knead by hand for 8 minutes.
+- Turn mixer on low speed setting and mix in flour (only 1 cup), milk, honey, butter, egg, egg yolk, and salt, one at a time until incorporated.
+Switch to a dough hook attachment and slowly mix in 6 to 6 ½ more cups of flour (1 cup at a time) until dough pulls away from the sides of the mixing bowl.
+Allow mixer to knead the dough for 3 more minutes or knead by hand for 8 minutes.

 - Grease two 9x5 inch loaf pans with olive oil and set aside.

 - Punch down bread dough and turn out onto a floured surface.
 Divide dough into 2 equal halves.
-Using a rolling pin, roll each half into a rectangle about 9x13 inches and roll up starting from the short end.
-Pinch seams together and place in greased loaf pans (seam-side down).
+Using a rolling pin, roll each half into a rectangle about 13 inches long and 9 inches wide.
+Starting at a short end, roll the dough up into a log shape.
+Pinch bottom and side seams closed and place into greased loaf pans (seam-side down).

-- Cover each loaf with greased plastic wrap and a damp cloth.
-Let rise for 45-60 minutes until dough has risen 1 inch above tops of loaf pans.
+- Cover each loaf with greased plastic wrap.
+Let rise for 45-60 minutes, until dough has risen 1 inch above tops of loaf pans.

 - Uncover loaves and place in a 350°F oven.
 Throw 3 ice cubes in the bottom of the oven and quickly shut the oven door.
-Bake for 30-35 minutes until internal temperature of bread reaches 190-210°F. Immediately take bread loafs out of pans to cool on a wire rack and brush tops of loaves with softened salted butter.
+Bake for 30-35 minutes, until bread has browned and internal temperature has reached 190-210°F. Immediately take bread loafs out of pans to cool on a wire rack and brush tops of loaves with softened salted butter.

 - Allow bread to cool completely (about 1 hour) before slicing.